sticklerm3/my-mac-fish-functions/readme.md

 ### manp.fish

 Opens a man page in Preview.app to create a PDF of said man page.

+### pubkey.fish

+reads a users public key and copies it to the keyboard

 ### shutitdown.fish